Synchrony Financial at Morgan Stanley US Financials, Payments &

 Brian J. Wenzel - Synchrony Financial - Executive VP & CFO

+You're welcome.
+I figured if I was coming here, I might as well bring you a gift.
+So we filed 2 days early.
+For those of you who have not seen, we filed our 8-K for our May performance, which we look at, and I know you're going to ask a question, we look at it.
+We think it's a very good report.

-Synchrony Financial at Morgan Stanley US Financials, Payments & Commercial Real Estate Conference (Virtual) Transcript
+Synchrony Financial at Morgan Stanley US Financials, Payments & CRE Conference Transcript

 |Access to All Earning Calls and Stock Analysis